 Hepatic Disease Grants

-The AKC Canine Health Foundation supports basic science discovery and clinical research into the treatment of liver disease through the Hepatic Disease Research Program.
-This program supports research into the pathophysiology of disease, molecular and genetic basis of disease and identification of potential therapeutic drugs that reduce the pathology associated with disease.
+The AKC Canine Health Foundation supports basic science discovery and clinical research into the treatment of liver disease through the Hepatic Disease Research Program Area.
+This program supports research into the pathophysiology of hepatic diseases, as well as the molecular and genetic basis and identification of potential therapeutic drugs that reduce the pathology associated with such diseases.

-The AKC Canine Health Foundation funds research in 18 different Research Program Areas.
+The AKC Canine Health Foundation funds research in 23 different Research Program Areas for the health of all dogs.
 These program areas enable the Foundation to create depth in our research portfolio and help us to be responsive to the health concerns of our constituents.

 Help Future Generations of Dogs